 Incoming graduate students are required to attend a two-week Orientation in September.
 All activities of the Department of Chemistry Orientation are mandatory.

-Incoming graduate students are required to choose and be accepted into a research group by the end of the second week of their second quarter of study (i.e., mid-January).
+Incoming graduate students are expected to choose and be accepted into a research group by midterm of their second quarter of study (i.e., mid-February).

 At least 18 graded credits of coursework must be completed as expeditiously as possible, and in most cases can be done in the first three academic quarters.
 In some cases this might not be possible, but the required graded credits must be completed before the Second-Year Exam is taken.